NTCoding/prod-domain-biz-arch-building-blocks/README.md

 ### Semantic Business Domains

-A semantic business domain is a conceptual/logical grouping of related business concepts.
+A semantic business domain (also referred to as just "domain" in this document) is a conceptual/logical grouping of related business concepts.
 It can also be thought of as an area of interest or specialisation.
 An organization builds knowledge of customers and develops expertise in domains.
 A semantic business domain has the properties of a [semantic domain](https://en.wikipedia.org/wiki/Semantic_domain) which is "a specific place that shares a set of meanings, or a language that holds its meaning, within the given context of the place."
 Harriet Ottenheimer (2006)

 Domain is a fuzzy word which can apply at different levels of scale including Micro, Meso, and Macro.
 When people use the word "domain" it can refer to any level of scale which will need to be implicitly determined by context or explicitly stated.